 Instructions

-Prep lobster and stock: Place lobster tails in a stockpot with 5 cups water and 1 teaspoon salt.
+- Cook lobster and stock: Place lobster tails in a stockpot with 5 cups water and 1 teaspoon salt.
 Bring to a boil, lower heat and simmer 5-7 minutes, or until tails turn vibrant red and begin to curl.
 Using tongs, place tails in bowl to cool, reserving the hot lobster water in the pot.

-Remove lobster meat from the tails and add the shells and any liquid, back into the lobster water.
-Simmer 20 mins while you prepare the rest of the soup.
-Chop the lobster meat, keeping a few pretty red pieces larger, for garnishing.
-Keep any red roe, which will add flavor and color.
+- Prep Lobster.
+Remove lobster meat from the tails ( see photos) Chop the lobster meat, keeping a few pretty red pieces larger, for garnishing.
+Keep any red roe, as it adds flavor and color.
 Refrigerate.

+- Combine and taste.
 Pour this back into the Dutch oven.
-Add the cream.
-Taste.
-Season with salt and pepper.
+Add the cream. Â Taste. Â Season with salt and pepper.
 To add more depth, a tiny splash of fish sauce may help.
 If you like a little pep, a pinch or two of cayenne is nice.

-In a medium skillet swirl the butter and smashed garlic cloves over medium-high heat until nutty and fragrant.
+- Brown the Lobster.
+In a medium skillet, swirl the butter and smashed garlic cloves over medium-high heat until nutty and fragrant.
 Add the remaining lobster, and saute 1-2 minutes.
-Set aside a few of the biggest prettiest pieces for garnish and add the remaining smaller pieces o the soup.
-Simmer soup gently on low for a few more minutes.
-It will taste more “lobstery” as the flavors have a chance to meld.
-Sometimes I’ll let this sit on the stove for 1/2 hour then gently reheat before serving.
+Set aside a few of the biggest, prettiest pieces for garnish and add the remaining smaller pieces to the soup.

-Divide among bowls, garnish the top with the bigger pieces of lobster and fresh tarragon leaves (or chives and parsley).
+- Divide among bowls, garnish the top with the bigger pieces of lobster and fresh tarragon leaves (or chives and parsley).

-Serve with warm garlic bread.
+- Serve with warm garlic bread.

 Notes